andykrohg/cs-workshop-scoreboard-client/README.md

 # ARO Workshop Scoreboard - Client
-This repository houses the client-side component for the ARO workshop [scoreboard server](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/aro).
-It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized scoreboard server.
+This repository houses the client-side component for the **ARO workshop scoreboard**.
+It consists of an Ansible playbook that runs continuously to gather workshop task completion data from a participant cluster and report it up to a centralized [scoreboard server](https://github.com/andykrohg/cs-workshop-scoreboard-server/tree/aro).

-Instructions for completing the workshop can be found at https://aroworkshop.io.

-> If you're looking for the scoreboard client for **ROSA**, go [here](https://github.com/andykrohg/cs-workshop-scoreboard-client/tree/rosa#deploy-me) instead.
+> If you're looking for the scoreboard client for **ROSA**, go [here](https://github.com/andykrohg/cs-workshop-scoreboard-client/tree/rosa) instead.

 ## Deploy me
 Set an environment variable with your name.
 This is how you will appear on the workshop scoreboard: